learning-layers/SocialSemanticServer/README.md

  * `errorLinesWhereThrown` if error, line numbers where the errors got thrown
  * `errorThreadsWhereThrown` if error, id's of threads where the errors got thrown

-## SSS plain REST API V2 access
-* access the REST APIs via requests to `http://{your-sss-host}:{your-port}/sss.adapter.rest.v2/{API}/{OP or ID}`
- * `your-sss-host` and `your-port` represents the host and port running the REST APIs
- * `API` stands for the REST resource to be targeted
- * `OP or ID` respresents the path to the actual service call to be executed, e.g. GET to `http://{your-sss-host}:{your-port}/sss.adapter.rest.v2/entities/entityID` gets information for a certain entity (please have a look at the swagger documention for more calls available for the SSS REST API V2)

 ## References
 * D. Kowald, S. Dennerlein, D. Theiler, S. Walk and C. Trattner.: [The Social Semantic Server - A Framework to Provide Services on Social Semantic Network Data](http://ceur-ws.org/Vol-1026/paper11.pdf), 2013.
 In S. Lohmann (ed.), I-SEMANTICS (Posters & Demos) (p./pp. 50-54), : CEUR-WS.org.
 * Dennerlein, S., Rella, M, Tomberg, V. Theiler, D., Treasure-Jones, T., Kerr, M., Ley, T., Al-Smadi, M. & Trattner, C. (2014).
 Making Sense of Bits and Pieces: A Sensemaking Tool for Informal Workplace Learning.
 In: Proceedings of EC-TEL 2014.
 In press.